dylan-lang/dylan-tool/README.md

 ## The Workspace File

-A workspace is described by a `workspace.conf` file containing a single JSON object.
+A workspace is described by a `workspace.json` file containing a single JSON object.
 Example:

     {